DmitriyProvodin/Bootstrap/README.md

-# MyShop Django Project
+# MyShop with Blog

-Интернет-магазин на Django с PostgreSQL.
+Django project with catalog and blog apps.